Open NowNon-Profit

 • Eligible service types include long day care, family day care, in-home care, centre-based day care and outside school hours care services.

-• Ineligible applicants include stand-alone kindergarten or pre-school services not approved for and receiving CCS.
+• Stand-alone kindergarten or pre-school services not approved for and receiving CCS are not eligible.

-Only ECEC services currently approved for and receiving the Child Care Subsidy under Family Assistance Law, including long day care, family day care, in-home care, centre-based day care and outside school hours care services, are eligible and can apply for their employees.
-To be eligible, the employee must be an Australian citizen or permanent resident, or hold a valid work visa including a student visa allowing employment in the ECEC sector; be a contact worker or a non-contact worker such as a director or educational leader who provides direct support, early childhood education and care, or supervision for children; and be a full-time, part-time or casual employee who has worked more than 40 hours overall in the preceding three months with that service.
-The provider must not be a stand-alone kindergarten or pre-school service not approved for and receiving CCS, an individual, a registered training organisation or other entity seeking to use the grant funding to provide courses, an organisation included on the National Redress Scheme’s website, or any entity already receiving funding for wage replacement or backfill for the same employee from an Australian state or territory government.
+Only ECEC services currently approved for and receiving the Child Care Subsidy under Family Assistance Law are eligible to apply for their employees, including long day care, family day care, in-home care, centre-based day care and outside school hours care services.
+Eligible employees must be Australian citizens, permanent residents, or hold a valid work visa allowing employment in the ECEC sector; be either a contact worker or a non-contact worker such as a director or educational leader providing direct support, education, care or supervision; and be full-time, part-time or casual employees who have worked more than 40 hours overall in the preceding three months with the service.
+Ineligible applicants include stand-alone kindergarten or pre-school services not approved for and receiving CCS, individuals, registered training organisations or other entities seeking to use the funding to provide courses, organisations or project partners listed on the National Redress Scheme website, and entities already receiving any state or territory funding for wage replacement or backfill for the same employee to complete the same training.

 What's Funded